zhbanton/wdi_1_ruby_hw_auto_sales/README.md

-# Used Auto Sales.
+# Honest Tom's Dealership

+*"...and if you sign today, we'll throw in an extended warranty!"*

-We are going to create a Command Line Application (CLI) application that will allow a Used Car Lot the ability to manage it's cars.
+We are going to create a terminal-based application that will allow the manager of a used car lot to keep track of their cars.

-A Used Car Lot manager can use the application to see the value of each car on the lot.
-Each car's current price, value, will be calculated by subtracting the below from the car's initial price, _MSRP of the car when it was new_.
+The manager can use the application to see the value of each car on the lot.
+Each car's current price, or value, will be calculated by subtracting the below from the car's initial price (MSRP of the car when it was new).

-* Yearly depreciation.
+* Yearly depreciation
-* Cost reduction based on the car mileage.
+* Cost reduction based on mileage
-* Cost of all the car's current damages. _(optional)_
+* Amount that the car's current damages would cost to fix
-* Cost reduction for all past damages that have been fixed. _The fact that the car was damaged, but fixed, will reduce the price of the car._ _(optional)_
+* *(bonus)* Cost reduction for fixed damages

-The application user, Lot Manager, will be able to set a _adjustment price_ on each car.
-This will allow the user to vary the cost of the car.
-It will typically represent the profit margin but it could be negative if the user so determines.
+The user of the application will also be able to set a *price adjustment* on each car to vary the cost of cars.
+This will typically represent the profit margin but it could be negative if the user so desires.

-You will create a set of _User Stories_ that will determine this app's features.
-The User Stories will be saved in a file named "user_stories.txt".
+You will create a set of *User Stories* that will determine this app's features.
+The User Stories will be saved in a file named `user_stories.txt`.
 They should be ordered by priority.
-Each completed story should be prefixed with __(DONE)__.
-Feel free to add as many stories as you can dream up, that may be implemented in the future.
+Each completed story should be prefixed with **(DONE)**.
+Feel free to add as many stories as you can dream up that may be implemented in the future.

-You can _either_ manually input each car, with it's attributes and damages, _OR_ you can create a populate _class method_ on the Auto Lot class_

-Suggest you create this populate method, otherwise it will may be very tedious to populate the Lot.
+We strongly recommend pre-populating the lot with a variety of damaged and undamaged cars at the start of your program, before prompting the user for an action.
+This will avoid having to re-enter the data every time you want to test something.

-You will want to use all the Ruby tools for implementing a OO programs.
+You will want to use all the Ruby tools for implementing object-oriented programs:

 * Classes
-* Getters/Setters.
-(Miminize access to internal attributes.)
+* Getters and setters (minimize direct access to internal attributes)
+* Instance methods and class methods to define object behavior
-* Private methods.
+* Private methods where appropriate
-* Define an Entity's behavior by defining Instance and Class methods.
-* Class Inheritence.
+* Class inheritance
-* Mixin/s implemented with Modules.
+* Mixing in modules
-* Create an Application namespace.
+* Creating an application namespace

-### Sample User Stories.
+## Sample User Stories

-* Users can see the price of a specific car.
+* User can see the price of a specific car.
-* Users can the total price, lot value, for all cars in the lot.
+* User can the total price of all cars on the lot (the "lot value").
-* Users can add cars to the lot.
+* User can see the total number of cars on the lot.
-* Users can adjust the price of a car on a lot.
+* User can add cars to the lot.
-* Users can see the total number of cars in the lot.
+* User can add damages to cars on the lot.
+* User can set price adjustments on cars.
-* Users can search for cars by make, model or year.
+* User can search for cars by make, model, or year.

-### Sample Entities (Classes)
+## Sample Classes

-### Auto Lot
+### Car Lot
-* It should have a name.
+* has a name
-* It should have the behaviors determined by the User Stories.
+* has the behaviors determined by the User Stories

-#### Car
+### Car
-* It should have a make, model and year.
+* has a make, model, and year
-* Each car will have a vehical ID, VID.
+* has a vehicle identification number (VIN)
-* It should have a initial price. _Cost of the car when new, MSRP._
+* has an initial price (MSRP when the car was new)
-* It should have a depreciation rate.
-How does price each year.
+* has a depreciation rate (how much the value decreases each year)

+### Used Car
+* has the same attributes as a new car
+* has an age (number of years since manufacture)
-* It may have a set of damages.
+* may have one or more damages

-#### Damage
+### Damage
-* It should have description.
+* has a description
-* It should have a damage cost, _how much to repair the damage_.
+* has a cost (how much it would cost to repair)
+* *(bonus)* has a flag indicating whether this damage has been repaired
-* It should have dollar value representing how much a repair for this type of damage will be substracted from the car price.
+* *(bonus)* has a "car value penalty" (amount that this damage will subtract from the car's value once repaired)

 ## Grading

-* **(5)** Completion of the functionality described above using Ruby's OO tools.
+* **(6)** Completion of the functionality described above using Ruby's OO tools
-* **(1)** Correct use of User Stories as described above.
+* **(1)** Documentation and use of User Stories
-* **(1)** Correct use of Inheritance and Class variables/methods.
+* **(1)** Appropriate use of inheritance, mixins, and namespacing
-* **(1)** Use of Mixin/s and Namespaces.
 * **(1)** Repository has several logical commits with descriptive messages
-* **(1)** Code uses correct indentation/style and descriptive class, variable and method names
+* **(1)** Code uses correct indentation/style and descriptive names for classes, methods, and variables

 ## Bonuses

-* **(1)** Allow damages to factor into the cost of the cars.
-These are marked as _(optional)_ above.
+* **(1)** That'll bump right out!
+Add the bullet points listed as *(bonus)* above and allow damages to be marked as "repaired".
+A repaired damage does not subtract its repair cost from the car's value &ndash; it instead subtracts its "car value penalty".